ricardopieper/horse/README.md

 slowpython
 ==========

-This is a toy implementation of Python.
+This is a toy implementation of Python in Rust.

 For now, the only Python-y thing it has is the runtime system, where I'm trying to implement something similar to the Python data model.